Dhruvp25/homeserver/Portainer/README.md

 To Deploy PORTAINER on you ubuntu server you need to run the following docker.yml code in your server terminal as a root.

-Here we also want it to run on http so we alsos hve included ```-p 9000:9000``` in our command so that it can also be hosted on http port.
+Here we also want it to run on http so we have also included ```-p 9000:9000``` in our command so that it can also be hosted on http port.

 Now that the installation is complete, you can log into your Portainer Server instance by opening a web browser and going to: